M-aljawaheri/jportov2/posts/tarb-lifestyle.md

 ## ***How do I know That I'm living a Tarb lifestyle***
 The key characteristic of the Tarb lifestyle is a web of bad choices.
 You are supposed to be able to control your gluttony.
+I will not pretend that any human can be perfect or even half as perfect we would like to be.
+After all, every piece of kofta needs some fat.
+I want to emphasize that the Tarb lifestyle isn't about making choices that you regard as bad. or even questionable.
+We all indulge in our mistakes and sometimes these things are recurring and we accept them as part of our lives, like scrolling through reels on tiktok for an hour or two after work.
+Even if you regard it as a bad choice, you might accept it and it might not even affect you negatively, on the contrary it might be beneficial for sustaining your soul and enjoying yourself.

+&nbsp;
+&nbsp;
-I will not pretend that any human can be perfect (or even half as we would like to be), but we should be mindful of the things that we indulge in and be __free__ enough that we know that we could stop them to indulge in others.
+But we should be mindful of the things that we indulge in and be __free__ enough that we know that we could stop them to indulge in others.
 It's a liquid set of __choices__ that you can make.
 The Tarb lifestyle starts to manifest itself when you are stuck in a web of bad choices.
 When changing one thing seems impossible because it's stuck in the middle of other layers of bad decisions.
 I'll take myself as an example that I think would resonate with a lot of new bachelor university graduates.
 &nbsp;
 &nbsp;
 When I first graduated I realized that I was sleeping late, waking up even later, not getting much done at work, not being able to do the things that I like or even go out with my friends or do any of the activities or sports that I enjoy regularly.
 When trying to change that I realized the web of bad choices I put myself in.